nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a task: `addTask`

 Adds a task to the task list.
-* Note: You cannot add a task if a task with the same name already exists in the task list.
+* Note: You cannot add a task if another task with the same name already exists in the task list.

 Format: `addTask n/TASK_NAME d/TASK_DESCRIPTION pr/PRIORITY c/CATEGORY dl/DEADLINE [pe/EMAIL_OF_PERSON_ASSIGNED]`